Integrating with Microsoft Azure

 - Open the database instance in Microsoft Azure.

 - From the top list of actions, select Set server firewall.

 - Set Deny public network access to No.

-- In a separate tab or window, open IBM watsonx and go to Administration > Cloud integrations.
+- In a separate tab or window, open Cloud Pak for Data as a Service and go to Administration > Cloud integrations.
 In the Firewall configuration panel, for each firewall IP range, copy the start and end address values into the list of rules in the Microsoft Azure QL Database firewall.